csessig86/intro-to-d3-nicar-19/02-diving-into-d3/readme.md

 `.data(dataset)` We are now making our small data set available to D3.

 `.enter()` Perhaps the most crucial step in this process.
 By using enter, we have now gained the ability to add items repeatedly the page.
 Anything we ask D3 to do after this will be repeated N times, where N is the number of items in the array (in our case, five times).
 It also preserves the *values* of the array for use later.
-This is what is D3 officially refers to as *binding* data to the DOM.
+This is what is D3 officially refers to as *binding* data to the page.

 `.append("div")` Here's where we append a div just as before.
 But now, this append step is going to be run five times.